-Aaron E. Davis
+Aaron E. Davis last edited by

 I'm working on my first children's book and I'd love some feedback on the cover.
 I'm still learning about color theory and how to make colors work together so that's the thing I'm most insecure about now.
 Any feedback is appreciated.
 Thanks!

 @aaron-e-davis This is looking good - I feel like I might be worth trying more of a blue for the background - this would give you a more unified color scheme - one other thing would be to draw the girl’s pose without the globe present - Will Terry et al call this “drawing through” - this could help make the pose more believable - at the moment it looks like the globe would be occupying the same space as much of her body - if you have someone that can take this pose at this eye level for you that would really make it easy to nail the pose.

 Can I ask what the expression is that's being conveyed?
 It doesn't quite read clear to me.
 That's the biggest thing that stands out for me, but that might just be personal perception.

 Also, with the stitching effect along the left hand side, I wonder if a little occlusion shadow might not help?
 It reads a little flat compared to the rest.

 I like the overall design of the cover.
 The issues that stand out to me are: